deviantony/docker-elk/README.md

 ## Philosophy

-We aim at providing the simplest possible entry into the Elastic stack for anybody who feels like experimenting with this powerful combo of technologies.
-This project's default configuration is purposely minimal and unopinionated.
-It does not rely on any external dependency, and uses as little custom automation as necessary to get things up and running.
+The main goal of docker-elk is to make the Elastic stack as easy as possible to get into.
+It is **not a blueprint for a production-ready deployment**, but rather a _template_ that promotes tweaking and exploration.

-Instead, we believe in good documentation so that you can use this repository as a template, tweak it, and make it _your own_. [sherifabdlnaby/elastdocker][elastdocker] is one example among others of project that builds upon this idea.
+The authors believe in good documentation over elaborate automation.
+The project's default configuration is purposely minimal and unopinionated.
+The initial setup does not rely on any external dependency, and uses as little scripting as necessary to get things up and running.

 ---